A First Look at Bugs in LLM Inference Engines: Introduction

 \paraf{(RQ3) Commonality:} Do bugs follow a common pattern across engines?
 Investigating commonality reveals cross-engine generalization of bug patterns and shared vulnerabilities to guide the testing methods.

+\paraf{(RQ4) Fix Effort:} Which bugs require more effort to fix?
+Investigating fix effort quantifies the maintenance burden associated with different bugs, which could help prioritize testing and development efforts.

+\paraf{(RQ5) Fix Strategy:} How can bugs be fixed?
+Identifying common bug fix strategies can guide the development of automated repair tools and inform developer guidelines.

+\paraf{(RQ6) Temporal Evolution:} How do the distributions of bugs change over time?
+Analyzing temporal evolution helps identify dynamic shifts in bug patterns, offering a detailed understanding of bugs across the development progress.

 To answer the RQs, we carefully select five representative LLM inference engines for our analysis, including Llama.cpp~\cite{llamacpp}, vLLM~\cite{vllm}, DeepSpeed~\cite{deepspeed}, Mlc-llm~\cite{mlcllm}, and TensorRT-llm~\cite{tensorrt-llm}.
 These engines are commonly used in real-world LLM apps and exhibit diversity in their implementations, ensuring the validity and generalizability of our results.
 We gather all the bug issues from the official repositories of these engines as of December 1, 2024.
 Following the open coding procedure~\cite{seaman1999qualitative}, we review error reports, source code, developer discussions, and related pull requests (PRs) of issues to uncover the symptoms, root causes, and distribution of bugs, constructing a dataset with 929 manually labeled real-world bugs.

 Based on the dataset, we identify six symptom types and construct a taxonomy of 28 specific root causes.
-Our main findings include that (1) Under undetermined LLM output, five factors (i.e., mis-encoded characters, incoherent semantics, inconsistent outputs, abnormal lengths, and repeated substrings) provide insights for oracle setting; (2) Testing LLM inference engines requires diverse oracles beyond mere crash detection, as over 35\% of bugs manifest as non-crash symptoms.
+Our main findings include that (1) Testing LLM inference engines requires diverse oracles beyond mere crash detection, as over 35\% of bugs manifest as non-crash symptoms.
+(2) Under undetermined LLM output, five factors (i.e., mis-encoded characters, incoherent semantics, inconsistent outputs, abnormal lengths, and repeated substrings) provide insights for oracle setting to detect non-crash symptom.
 (3) We identify actionable diagnostic patterns for the observed bug symptoms.
 For instance, crashes, feature failures, and system hangs necessitate checks on functionality, environment, and configuration.
 (4) Bug symptoms and root causes show a strong correlation across engines, with correlation coefficient greater than 0.5, indicating common bug patterns despite different engine implementations.
+Based on our findings, we propose actionable implications for researchers, inference engine vendors, and LLM app developers, and offer general guidelines for developing LLM inference engines

 In summary, we make the following main contributions: \begin{itemize}[left=0pt] \item To the best of our knowledge, we present the first empirical study on bugs in LLM inference engines. \item We present taxonomies of bug symptoms and root causes in LLM inference engines, which provide practical insights into bug detection and location. \item We make our carefully collected dataset from our work public available for further research\footnote{\url{https://github.com/infbug/bugs-in-LLM-inference-engines}}. \end{itemize}